ReadingAndThinking.com

 The author said that fathers can bring their daughters courage, outlook on life, and self-confidence.
 Daughters always show their best side to their fathers, and they always shine in front of their fathers.
 The authority of the father allows his daughter to respect him and have a great sense of security and confidence.

-They always compare their boyfriend or husband with their father, because the father is the daughter's first man, and the father's good words and deeds can greatly affect the daughter's attitude towards other men.
+They always compare their boyfriend or husbands with their fathers because the father is the daughter's first man, and the father's good words and deeds can greatly affect the daughter's attitude towards other men.

 The father will take his daughter outdoors, and he will take his daughter to pray and know God.

-As the nurturer of the daughter, the father also assumes the role of teacher.
+As the nurturer of the daughter, the father also assumes the role of a teacher.

 A good father can help his daughter find a good man and lead a happy life.

 The author's writing about his father's qualities was so perfect that I couldn't help but think of many things.
-Because my family is not perfect, which leads to a lot of hardship and detours.
+My family is not perfect, which leads to a lot of hardship and detours.
 Now think about it, don't you also get some experience and results from it?

 I don't have any of the above help that my father can give, and now I can become a girl trained by such a good father.
 It is what I am pleased with, and what I am thinking about and feeling deeply.